Best Burr Coffee Grinder in 2026: For Brewing Everything From Pour-Over Coffee to Espresso

 I perform the second task once a week.
 Those of you who don’t use your grinders as often can extend the interval — but only by a little!
 Honestly, it’s child’s play to take apart a coffee grinder.

-Often the coffee bean hopper doesn’t get the attention it deserves either.
+Often the coffee bean hopper doesn’t get the attention it deserves.
 The problem is this is where oils build up the fastest.
 Depending on the extent of the residue, a gentle wipe down might not do the trick.
 Remove the hopper and empty it out.
 Then, clean it by hand with food-grade soap and allow it to dry well before reattaching it.

 Verdict: Which Burr Coffee Grinder Will You Choose?